Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 This deals with the issues that plague the other variations.
 You can use it in periods of high growth, and it scales nicely across different time windows.
 You can also use it in a timely manner, getting an up-to-date churn rate.

-But there are always going to be variations in your numbers that a single calculation can’t account for.
-Newer customers churning at a higher rate the older customers, differences in cohorts, in plans, in size of account.
-None of these are captured in this formula, and by using it, companies could have a false sense of security that the number they get each day, week, month, or quarter is the whole story of their churn.
+But there are always going to be variations in your numbers that a single calculation can’t account for: newer customers churning at a higher rate the older customers, differences in cohorts, in plans, in size of accounts.
+None of these are captured in this churn rate formula, and by using it, companies could have a false sense of security that the number they get each day, week, month, or quarter is the whole story of their churn.

 As Noah Lorang at Basecamp points out, SaaS analytics shouldn’t be rocket science.
 One of his “three secrets” is to “make it easy.”

-It’s easily comparable — the more complexity you add and the more cases you attempt to account for, the harder it will be to compare your churn calculation across different periods of time.
+It’s easily comparable — the more complexity you add and the more cases you attempt to account for, the harder it will be to compare your churn rate calculation across different periods.
 You create consistency by taking the simple and straightforward path.

 It serves as a starting point for deeper analysis — you’re able to easily comprehend what your number accounts for, what it doesn’t, and where you need to dig in to learn more.
-With more complex calculations, your first step will reminding yourself how to calculate it.
+With more complex calculations, your first step will be reminding yourself how to calculate churn rate.

 That’s why, at ProfitWell, we use the Simple Way with a monthly time window.

-We keep it simple so that you can spend your time taking a deeper dive on the number, analyzing churn by cohort, and so on—not spending it trying to calculate how we arrived at our number.
-This method has worked for thousands of our customers, and it can work for your B2B SaaS company (or any other subscription business) as well.
+We keep the churn rate formula simple so that you can spend your time taking a deeper dive on the number, analyzing churn by cohort, and so on—not spending it trying to calculate how we arrived at our number.
+This churn rate calculation method has worked for thousands of our customers, and it can work for your B2B SaaS company (or any other subscription business) as well.

-Your deep-dive into the numbers is where you’ll actually find out about your business, and how you’ll be able to take actionable decisions to improve customer retention rate.
+Your deep dive into the numbers is where you’ll find out about your business, and how you’ll be able to make actionable decisions to improve customer retention rate.

 What is a good churn rate?

-According to our churn rate studies, average churn rates are everywhere from 2% - 8% of MRR, per our churn studies.
+According to our churn rate studies, average churn rates are everywhere from 2% - 8% of MRR.
 Therefore, a churn rate at the low end (2%) would be considered “good”.
-By company age, 10+ year old companies have a 2-4% churn, whereas younger companies range from 4% - 24%.
+By company age, 10+-year-old companies have a 2-4% churn, whereas younger companies range from 4% - 24%.

-Negative churn rate occurs when added revenue from new customers (expansion revenue) surpasses lost revenue from churned customers.
-Negative churn is usually caused by activities such as = upgrades, service options, add-ons, etc.
+A negative churn rate occurs when added revenue from new customers (expansion revenue) surpasses lost revenue from churned customers.
+A negative churn rate is usually caused by activities such as = upgrades, service options, add-ons, etc.

 Does churn rate affect retention?

-Yes, churn rate is in inverse of retention.
+Yes, the churn rate is in the inverse of retention.
 When customers are not retained, they churn by default.
 Understand your customers better using this cohort analysis excel template.